SadafNaz1980/FL-via-ResNet50/README.md

 **Experiments**
 ---------------------

-Centralized and federated learning implementations are provided in interactive python notebooks.
+Centralized and federated learning implementations are provided in interactive python notebooks (ipynb).
+Results can be easily reprocuced by executing .ipynb on google colab.

 **Centralized Learning:**